Marvel Comics Presents: Volume 1

 The first volume was released on a bi-weekly basis and lasted for 175 issues.
 Each issue had four eight-page stories, of which generally three were episodes in ongoing serials and one was a standalone story, though many issues featured two standalone stories and some featured only serials.
 The standalone stories generally featured obscure or little-seen characters from the Marvel Universe, and often featured work by creators previously unpublished in the comics field, including Scott Lobdell (a later X-Men writer), who started work under the editorship of Tom DeFalco.

 The original plan was for the lead story to feature different members of the X-Men in solo adventures.
 The first ten issues featured Wolverine; others featured were Colossus, Cyclops, Havok, and the members of Excalibur, whose solo adventures were incorporated into an 8-part serial bookended by chapters staring the entire team.
 From issues #38 through #142, a story featuring Wolverine was in every issue of the series.
 This was due to a mandate from Marvel's sales department, which noticed that sales of the series were always higher for issues in which Wolverine was featured.
 Particularly notable during this run was "Weapon X" in issues #72–84, which revealed the origin of how Wolverine received his adamantium-laced skeleton and claws, with story and art by Barry Windsor-Smith.

-Initially the series used wraparound covers which illustrated all four features in each issue, usually but not always with the lead feature on the front and the other three on the back.
+For the first 89 issues the series used wraparound covers which illustrated all four features in each issue, usually but not always with the lead feature on the front and the other three on the back.
 Starting with issue #90, the Ghost Rider was added to the series as a "co-lead" feature, and the book adopted a "flip-book" format, allowing only the two lead features to appear in the cover illustration, though the other two features usually received cover billing.